KnowThePepper

 Flavor notes: citrusy and bright.

-Lemon Drop Nutrition Facts & Health Benefits
+Lemon Drop Nutrition Facts & Serving Context

 A 100g serving of fresh lemon drop peppers provides approximately 40 calories, with meaningful amounts of vitamin C - baccatum peppers are generally high in ascorbic acid, and the lemon drop's citrus character hints at this.
 Capsaicin, the compound responsible for the heat, has been studied for anti-inflammatory properties; the receptor chemistry behind how capsaicin signals heat is well-documented.